vperezb/vperezb/README.md

 I like to program in Python to do watever I've done more than 2 times manually.

 When I don't know how to doit I usually end in StackOverflow.
-If there's no anser I keep searching and I post the answer when I found it.
-Here's my [StackOverflow profile](https://stackoverflow.com/users/6109224/vperezb).
+If there's no answer I keep searching and I post the answer when I found it.
+Here's my [StackOverflow](https://stackoverflow.com/users/6109224/vperezb) profile.

 To publish more complex solutions, I started to write in my [Github](https://github.com/vperezb) page but also on [Medium](https://medium.com/@victor.perez.berruezo) (I need to choose which one I want to keep and migrate everything else).